pfmarteau/HIF/README.md

 Hybrid Isolation Forest

 The Hybrid Isolation Forest is an etension to the [Isolation Forest] (http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html)
-This is a simple package implementation (inspired from the simple Python [IF implementation]((https://github.com/mgckind/iso_forest)))for the HIF described (among other places) in this [draft paper](hif2017.pdf) for detecting anomalies and outliers from a data point distribution.
+This is a simple package implementation for the HIF (inspired from the simple Python [implementation of the Isolation Forest algorithm](https://github.com/mgckind/iso_forest)).

+The HIF is described (among other places) in this [draft paper](hif2017.pdf) for detecting anomalies and outliers from a data point distribution.

 ## Installation
 $ sudo python3  setup.py install